davidjb/davidjb.github.com/content/2018-01-31-turris-omnia-australia.rst

 * Turris Omnia 1 GB Wi-Fi - 259,00 USD
 * Turris Omnia 2 GB Wi-Fi - 299,00 USD

+The items listed on `their web shop <https://www.discomp.cz/default.asp?cls=stoitems&stifulltext_search=and&fulltext=turris&action=setlng&lngid=1>`_ have different pricing, presumably as they're including VAT (or they gave me a good deal).
 In terms of other resellers like Amazon.de, you're getting a good deal because their price of EUR309 is more like US$334 and even if you were to get a freight forwarder, you'd still be paying VAT.